stevenvalencia23/covey.town/README.md

 This deployment of Covey.Town features character custoimization.
 It requires no additional steps for deployment.
 The appropriate repo can be found [here](https://github.com/stevenvalencia23/covey.town).

+You can view our public reference deployment of the app [here](https://happy-ramanujan-431003.netlify.app/).

 ## Running this app locally

 Running the application locally entails running both the backend service and a frontend.